ORNL/kelvin/README.md

 Kelvin requires ORNL's Parsers utility library which you can download as source from https://github.com/jayjaybillings/parsers.
 Kelvin also requires the Modified Finite Element Method (MFEM) library, which you can download and build from http://mfem.org.

-Fire
-===

-Fire can be built with all standard options.
-The "make install" step in Fire's build should be executed with the option -DCMAKE_INSTALL_PREFIX=<your_install_path> configured.
-See the Fire build instructions for more details ("Installation Step" in Fire's README.md).

 Build
 ==

-Kelvin uses CMake to compiles and build the source code into a library and executables.
+Kelvin uses CMake to compile and build the source code into a library and executables.
+It can be built with many standard options, which can be viewed by passing the --help flag to CMake during that phase of the build.
+The "make install" step in Kelvin's will install the artifacts to the directoy specified by the CMake flag ```-DCMAKE_INSTALL_PREFIX=<your_install_path>```.
 The entire project can be configured and build with a few easy steps, starting from the source directory:

 ```bash
 $ mkdir build/